nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The *Result Display* will show a success message.
 1. Homerce will switch to the *Appointment Tab*.
-1. You will see the rest of your appointments in your tracker, with the one with index 2 removed.
+1. You will see the rest of your appointments in your list of appointments, with the one with index 2 removed.

 ![deleteapt](images/deleteapt.png) <br>
 *Figure 21 - GUI outcome for `deleteapt`*